Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `namespace not found` error for non-existent namespace.
+- Should revert with `XNS: namespace not found` error for non-existent namespace.

 ---